-Existing GLOBE teachers can continue to expand their GLOBE protocol knowledge by completing additional modules and assessment tests.
+Existing GLOBE members who are trained can continue to expand their GLOBE protocol knowledge by completing additional modules and assessment tests.

 Atmospheric conditions can have an important impact on the types of plants and animals that live in a particular area as well as soil formation.
 The atmospheric measurements collected by GLOBE are important to scientists studying weather, climate, land cover, phenology, ecology, biology, hydrology, and soil.
 Students and scientists investigate the atmosphere through the collection of data using measurement protocols and instruments that meet certain specifications in order to ensure that data are comparable.
 The training slides in this section will introduce you to the measurement protocols for the various atmosphere measurements in GLOBE.

 The Biosphere is comprised of all living things.
 GLOBE’s Biosphere investigation areas are Biometry (Land Cover) and Phenology.
 All living things––including humans––depend on their habitat for survival.
 Land cover measurements describe the vegetation that provides shelter, food, and protection.
 Land cover also has a direct effect on the kinds of animals that will likely inhabit an area.
 Phenology is the study of living organisms’ response to seasonal changes in the environment in which they live.
 Green-up and green-down marks the beginning and end of the the growing season for plants, and seasonal animal migration is tuned to the yearly changes in habitat.
 Identifying trends in the timing of green-up and green-down as well as the seasonal migration of organisms promote understanding of the impacts of changes in long-term weather patterns.
 Students and scientists investigate phenology and biometry using standardized measurement protocols and using instruments that meet certain specifications in order to ensure that data are comparable.